Genus two KdV soliton gases and their long-time asymptotics: Introduction

 \begin{thm} The potential function \( u(x) \), which satisfies the reconstruction formula (\ref{two-genus-soliton-gas-potential}) and the Riemann-Hilbert problem (\ref{RHP X jumps})-(\ref{RHP X sym}), exhibits the following asymptotic behaviors:

 Here, \(\Theta(\bullet;\hat{\tau})\) denotes the two-phase Riemann-Theta function defined by (\ref{rsf}), $\Omega$ is a two-dimensional column vector given by (\ref{Omee}) and the imaginary part of the period matrix \(\hat{\tau}\), as defined in (\ref{period matrix of hat tau}), is positive definite.
-Furthermore, the parameter \(\alpha\) is defined in Remark \ref{alpha}, and \(c\) is a fixed positive constant. \end{thm} Indeed, the initial situation can be viewed as two interlocking one-genus soliton gases.
-As time develops, the two ``gases'' will collide with each other, with the faster gas transcending the slower one.
-Consequently, the slower gas generates both modulated and unmodulated one-phase waves, similar to the case described in \cite{Girotti CMP}.
-The collision region corresponds to the modulated two-phase wave, while the unmodulated wave represents the region without collisions.
-Figure \ref{2genusGas} presents a direct numerical simulation of the KdV equation (\ref{KdV}) with initial potential (\ref{two-genus-soliton-gas-potential}) behaving the asymptotics in equation (\ref{2genus potential}) with parameters \(\eta_1 = 0.8\), \(\eta_2 = 1.2\), \(\eta_3 = 1.6\), \(\eta_4 = 2\), and \( r_2(\lambda) = 1\).
-The Figure \ref{2genusGas} clearly shows that the plane is divided into five distinct regions, which from left to right are rapid decay region, modulated one-phase wave region, unmodulated one-phase wave region, modulated two-phase wave region and unmodulated two-phase wave region.
+Furthermore, the parameter \(\alpha\) is defined in Remark \ref{alpha}, and \(c\) is a fixed positive constant. \end{thm} {Indeed, the initial configuration can be regarded as a Riemann problem for the KdV condensate.
+In~\cite{Congy JNS}, Congy et al. studied the case involving a transition between genus~$0$ and genus~$1$.
+In our case, the problem can be interpreted as a generalized rarefaction scenario.} Figure \ref{2genusGas} presents a direct numerical simulation of the KdV equation (\ref{KdV}) with initial potential (\ref{two-genus-soliton-gas-potential}) behaving the asymptotics in equation (\ref{2genus potential}) with parameters \(\eta_1 = 0.8\), \(\eta_2 = 1.2\), \(\eta_3 = 1.6\), \(\eta_4 = 2\), and \( r_2(\lambda) = 1\).
+The Figure \ref{2genusGas} clearly shows that the plane is divided into five distinct regions, which from left to right are {quiescent} region, modulated one-phase wave region, unmodulated one-phase wave region, modulated two-phase wave region and unmodulated two-phase wave region.

-More precisely, the long-time asymptotics of \( u(x,t) \) for the two-genus KdV soliton gas potential depends on the parameter \(\xi := \frac{x}{4t}\).
+More precisely, the long-time asymptotics of \( u(x,t) \) for the genus two KdV soliton gas potential depends on the parameter \(\xi := \frac{x}{4t}\).
 There are four critical values, i.e., $\eta_1^2$ and \(\xi_{\text{crit}}^{(j)}\) for \( j = 1, 2, 3 \), defined in equations (\ref{xi critical}) and (\ref{xi crit}), which serve as the boundaries between different regions, as illustrated in Figure \ref{x-t plane} and Theorem \ref{long time asymp} below.
 The proof of Theorem \ref{long time asymp} will be provided in detail in Section \ref{long time section}.

 \begin{thm} As \( t \to +\infty \), the global long-time asymptotic behaviors of \( u(x,t) \) for the KdV equation with initial potential (\ref{two-genus-soliton-gas-potential}) behaving the asymptotics in equation (\ref{2genus potential}) can be described as follows: \begin{enumerate} \item For fixed \(\xi < \eta_1^2\), there exists a positive constant \( c \) such that